 Chair Pose – Utkatasana

-Chair pose can be challenging for most yogis no matter how long we have been practicing.
-Some of us as we tuck the tail bone under tend to curve forwards into the spine, whilst others have a tendency to stick the bum out and curve backwards into the spine as we try to open the chest forwards, ideally we want to tuck the tail bone whilst keeping a straight upwards spine.
+Chair pose can be challenging for most yogis no matter how long we have been practising.
+Because some of us tuck the tail bone under tend to curve forwards into the spine, whilst others have a tendency to stick the bum out and curve backwards into the spine as we try to open the chest forwards, ideally we want to tuck the tail bone whilst keeping a straight upwards spine.

 In Sanskrit – (OOT-kah-TAHS-anna)